M-Amrollahi/Iran-protests-media/README.md

 It will be helpful for Media Companies, Developers or whoever is interested in reviewing and assessing these files.
 More than __2M records__ is available in current dataset.

+Soon, I will provide the downloader to dowload files from provided URL...

 ### Dataset:
 1. created_at: datetime when the tweet posted
 2. md_url: URL of the media